Adding Recurring Events to Your Notion Calendar for Regular Meetings & Reminders

 3. In the event pop-up, enter the event details such as the title, time, and any additional information you want to include.

-7. Customize the recurring event further by specifying the end date, number of occurrences, or specific days of the week/month.
+6. Customize the recurrence by specifying an end date, a set number of occurrences, or selecting specific days for weekly events.

-8. Once you're satisfied with the recurring event settings, click on the "Done" button to save it.
+7. Once you’re satisfied with the settings, click on the Done button to save your recurring event.

-If you need to make changes to a recurring event, follow these steps:
+If you need to adjust a recurring event, follow these steps:

-1. Open the calendar page and find the recurring event you want to edit.
+1. Open the calendar page and locate the recurring event you want to edit.

-3. Make the necessary changes to the event details or recurrence pattern.
+3. Make the necessary changes to the event details or recurrence settings.

-4. Click on the "Done" button to save the changes.
+4. Click on the Done button to save your changes.

-To delete a recurring event from your Notion calendar, follow these steps:
+To remove a recurring event from your calendar, use these steps:

 1. Open the calendar page and find the recurring event you want to delete.